Cabildo abierto del 22 de mayo de 1810

-Cabildo abierto del 22 de mayo de 1810 ("Open Cabildo of 22 May 1810") is a portrait made by the Chilean artist Pedro Subercaseaux.
+Cabildo abierto del 22 de mayo de 1810 ("Open Cabildo of 22 May 1810") is a 1908 painting made by the Chilean artist Pedro Subercaseaux.
 It shows the artist's interpretation of the Open Cabildo that took place in Buenos Aires on 22 May 1810, in the Buenos Aires Cabildo, and which was a turning point of the May Revolution.

 Creation

 The portrait was painted in Chile in 1908, as requested by Ángel Justiniano Carranza, for the centennial of the May Revolution that would take place in 1810.
 Subercaseaux mailed the following terms: